ChristofSchwarz/QlikScripts/fillcalendar.md

 # Fill Calendar Events
-For each day between the Min and Max Event Date a filled row should be created, repeating the last row.
+For each day between the Min and Max Event Date a filled row should be created, repeating the row of the last day before.
+Basically, all the rows in below table tagged "orig" were given, the ones with "filled" were automatically created.
+The script is below

  | ID | FilledEvent | More |   |
  | --- | --- | --- | --- |